Stratified sampling and bootstrapping for approximate Bayesian computation: Case studies

+where $S\left(x\right)=\sum_{k=1}^{n_\mathrm{obs}}\sum_{x_{\aleph}\in\aleph\left(x_{k}\right)}x_{k}x_{\aleph}$ and $Z\left(\theta\right)$ (the ``partition function'') is the sum of the numerator over all possible configurations of $x$ and is thus usually too computationally expensive to evaluate pointwise at $\theta$.
+In this paper we consider the well-studied case when $\aleph_{k}$ has the $x$ variables arranged in a 2-dimensional grid (using toroidal boundary conditions).
+Exact Bayesian inference of the parameter $\theta$ can be performed using the ``exchange algorithm'' introduced in \cite{Murray2006}.
+In this paper we study simulated data generated for a $100\times100$ grid (so that $n_\mathrm{obs}=10^{4}$), using the parameter $\theta=0.3$.
 This is a computationally expensive model, so we ran the exchange algorithm for 2,000 iterations on this data and compared with results from different ABC-MCMC algorithms, using the same number of iterations.
 A uniform prior between 0 and 3 was used for $\theta$.
 The algorithms were run 40 times each, and in all cases were initialised at $\theta=0.3$ (so that we can compare their efficiency without requiring a burn in).
 To simulate from the model, a Gibbs sampler with 50 sweeps was used, with the final point being taken as the simulated value for the ABC.
 The statistic $S(\cdot)$ (defined above) was used in the ABC, and employed a Gaussian ABC kernel (noting that we do so even though $S\left(\cdot\right)$ only takes discrete values).
-When running pmABC-MCMC we use $M=2$ simply because with stratified ABC we also simulate twice from the model at each iteration.
+When running pmABC-MCMC we use $M=2$ since with stratified ABC we also simulate twice from the model when every $n_j$ is positive.
 We considered two values for the ABC threshold, namely $\delta=1$ and $\delta=6$.
 The first value was of interest because, when running pmABC-MCMC with $M=2$ and $\delta=1$ the observed acceptance rate was about 1\%, which is typically a good compromise in ABC studies between inference accuracy and computational effort.
 However, for such a limited number of iterations, $\delta=1$ produces a very poorly mixing chain.
-An example from one of the forty runs is in Figure \ref{fig:ising_traces}, and all other runs show similar behaviours.
+An example from one of the forty runs is in Figure \ref{fig:ising_traces} (second row), and all other runs show similar behaviours.